yougov/velociraptor/docs/balancers.rst

 pools.vcl file with include directives for all of the pool-specific files.
 The pools.vcl file is updated only when new pools are created.
-So there is additional risk of overwritten config with the Varnish balancer if two Velociraptor workers are trying two create new pools at the same time.
+So there is additional risk of overwritten config with the Varnish balancer if two Velociraptor workers are trying to create new pools at the same time.
 (This is *probably* an extremely rare occurence, but it will depend on the size of your Velociraptor installation.)